dhinu95/Cricket-Match-Predictor/README.md

+# Predict team winning the match.
-#Predict team winning the match
+## Develop a model to predict likelihood of a team winning the match.